 Spring 2023 Tech, CESG (NASA-MSFC) (CCSDS Spring 2023 Meeting Huntsville.pptx)

 M. Blackwood presented on NASA’s preparations for the spring 2023 Technical and CESG meetings.
-HE noted that the meeting dates in the presentation were not yet finalized, but they would be provided to the CCSDS community once the contract was signed.
+He noted that the meeting dates in the presentation were not yet finalized, but they would be provided to the CCSDS community once the contract was signed.

 Spring 2023 CMC (JAXA) (